whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 Many healthy cultures like the Ashaninka, Cherokee, and Potawatomi remain alive around the world, even if many are not able to fully live in their traditional ways.
 One day I noticed something interesting: they keep showing up in the news.
 Often when some environmental catastrophe occurs or a selfish corporation threatens to pollute the Earth, I notice people of healthy cultures standing in solidarity with the land.

 The Sioux led the Dakota Access Pipeline protests in 2016 in North America, seeking to protect the water from oil spills.[xxx-cultural survival standing rock] In 2010, the Indian government evicted many Jenu Kuruba people from their ancestral land, supposedly to protect local populations of endangered tigers.
 The Jenu Kuruba noted that the tiger population was so high where they lived precisely because they worship the tigers, as well as the other nonhumans.
-"To worship" means "to respect," so the Jenu Kuruba simply live in a way that respects the tigers and takes their needs into account.[xxx-basket interview] The Jenu Kuruba demanded to be allowed to return and that the Indian government stop giving mining companies leases on their homeland.[xxx-cnapa concept note]<sup>,</sup>[xxx-the best guardians of the forest]
+"To worship" means the same as "to respect," so the Jenu Kuruba simply live in a way that respects the tigers and takes their needs into account.[xxx-basket interview] The Jenu Kuruba demanded to be allowed to return and that the Indian government stop giving mining companies leases on their homeland.[xxx-cnapa concept note]<sup>,</sup>[xxx-the best guardians of the forest]

 In Africa, the Mbuti likewise rejected a government so-called "conservation" effort that tried to force them off their land while companies came to dig for gold.
 One hunter named Mapenzi said, "We know how to protect our forest because nobody knows it the way we do.
 We know where the animals give birth, where they sleep and during which periods one must never kill them...
 The animals that the modern law wants to conserve are already under our customary protection.
 These are the laws our ancestors established."[xxx-guardian mbuti] The Gumbaynggirr in Australia and Sami in northern Europe work to prevent logging the old-growth forests.[xxx-australia example]<sup>,</sup>[xxx-resilience sami skerk]